waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md

   1- **XML** plain text format: older format, large in size, they are usually compressed to reduce their large size.

   2- **pbf** Protocolbuffer Binary Format: binary format intended as an alternative to the XML format.
-Newer format, compact, their smaller size makes them more effecient to tranfer.
+Newer format, compact, their smaller size makes them more efficient to transfer.

   3- **OPL** format (usually with suffix .osm.opl or just .opl).